romaisashazad/OOP-Project/README.md

 Division of work:

-Romaisa: Implemented the main game logic, state transitions, and the sprite-based gameplay inside the GameState.cpp and GameState.hpp and Game files.
+Romaisa: Implemented the state transitions, and the sprite-based gameplay inside the GameState.cpp and GameState.hpp and Game files.

 Aqsa: Handled the UI screens, background rendering, and music integration (Background.cpp/.hpp, Shooter.cpp/.hpp, and Duck.cpp/.hpp).

-Although the UML originally included a timer class, we chose not to implement it.
+Although the UML originally included a timer class, we chose not to implement it and stop the game when no lives remain.
 Music is also integrated directly inside the GameState system rather than in a separate audio manager.